 NOTE: While you cannot create a Smart Photo PSD via Edit In, you can open an existing Smart Photo with Edit In.
-Select the Smart Photo, choose Edit In and the Edit module tab you wish to start in (Develop, Effects, or Portrait AI), and choose Edit Original in the window.
-Effects will open the image in the chosen tab, with your previous edits intact.
-Any subsequent edits you make will be saved with the Smart Photo when you return to Lightroom.
-(Information about the Smart Photo format starts on "Working with Smart Photos" on page 11.)
+Select the Smart Photo, choose Edit In > ON1 Effects 2022, and choose Edit Original in the window.
+Effects will open the image with your previous edits intact (Lightroom adjustments made to the Smart Photo will not be visible, however).
+Any subsequent edits you make in Effects will be saved with the Smart Photo when you return to Lightroom, and the Lightroom edits will be reapplied.
+(Information about the Smart Photo format starts on page 11.)